 So, you have (or represent) a band or you’re musically inclined.
 Congratulations!
-You’re officially president of the Cool Kids Club (and no, we didn’t just make that up…).
-But, how exactly do you write a music press release so that you can share your awesomeness with the world?
+You’re officially the president of the Cool Kids Club (and no, we didn’t just make that up…).
+But, how exactly do you write a music press release without a music publicist so that you can share your awesomeness with the world?
 Here’s the thing: having personal connections to the music industry is clearly the easiest way.
 However, not everyone is afforded that luxury.
 Read on to learn how to successfully write a music press release.

 1. Make it easy to view.

 Turns out, you’re not the only person sending a music press release to your publication of choice!
 Make sure your press release is easily accessible.
 If a journalist has to search the ends of the Internet to figure out how to access your press release, it’s probably not going to be opened.

 2. Make sure it’s press release worthy!